0xPolygonMiden/compiler/docs/src/appendix/calling_conventions.md

 and because Miden is a Harvard architecture machine, there are no return addresses.
 Instead, languages (such as C) which have the concept of a stack frame with implications for the semantics of say, taking the address of a local variable, will need to emit code in function prologues and epilogues to maintain a shadow stack in Miden's linear memory.
-If all you need is local variables, you can get away with leaning on Miden's notion of local variables without implenting a shadow stack.
+If all you need is local variables, you can get away with leaning on Miden's notion of local variables without implementing a shadow stack.

 Because there are no registers, the notion of callee-saved or caller-saved registers does not have a direct equivalent in Miden.
-However, in its place, a somewhat equivalent set of rules defines the contract betweeen caller and callee in terms of the state of the operand stack, those are described below in the section covering the operand stack.
+However, in its place, a somewhat equivalent set of rules defines the contract between caller and callee in terms of the state of the operand stack, those are described below in the section covering the operand stack.

 ### The shadow stack